Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

    ![ADO_view_repoSparseCheckout](./images/ado-view-repoSparseCheckout.png)
    - Pipelines for the creation of infrastructure and the training and deployment of machine learning models.
    ![ADO_view_allPipelines](./images/ado-view-allPipelines.png)

+   3.10 Under Pipelines, select Environments and ensure both "Prod" and "Dev" environments are created.
+Create the "Dev" environment manually, if necessary.

    **This finishes the prerequisite section and the deployment of the solution accelerator can happen accordingly.**
    </details>